OctarineSourcerer/cyberpunk2020/README.md

 * A character sheet with stats, damage tracking, gear, combat tab, searchable skills, and cyberware.
   * Cyberware does not currently affect stats - it will probably involve working with Active Effects, but no promises, as I have no idea how to implement that framework yet.
 * Consistent design reminiscent of the Core Rulebook, with UI design and user experience taken into heavy consideration.
-* Skills sortable by either name or stat.
-You can swap between chipped and not, with both being stored independently (so you can chip/unchip).
-Rollable.
+* Skills as items, sortable by either name or stat.
+Full tracking of chipped/unchipped, IP, etc. Rollable.
+  * Skills with points are shown first
 * Stopping power and encumbrance tracked for armor.
   * SP is currently just added together for each equipped piece of armor.
-Proportional armor will possibly come later.
+Proportional armor will come later.
 * Ranged attacks for single shots, as well as three-round burst and autofire for automatic weapons.
 * Easy modifier selection when making ranged attacks.
 * A start of cyberpunk's melee system